Bamboo is a great option for stairs. It provides a stylish, elegant look, is durable against high traffic and pet claws

-Like with any other material, the most difficult part of installing bamboo flooring on stairs is the same as using any other material: measurement.
+Like with any other material, the most difficult part of installing bamboo flooring on stairs is measuring.

 “Measure twice, cut once.”
 (Carpenter’s Rule #1)*

 *This isn’t an official rule.
 But it’s still good advice.

-Risers are the “back” of each step in a staircase.
-How you finish risers will change the look of the staircase.
-Common options are white paint or covering them with the same kind of flooring used on the treads, the part you step on.
+Risers are the “back” of each step in a staircase, and how you finish risers will determine the look of the staircase.
+Common options are painting them white or covering them with the same kind of flooring used on the treads, the part you step on.

 If you want painted risers, of course, you’ll want to paint them that before installing the bamboo.
-It’s also a good time to paint the skirt.
-(That’s the trim plate on the wall alongside the staircase.)
+This would also be a good time to paint the skirt (the trim plate on the wall alongside the staircase).

 Then, using a tread tool:

 - Measure the width of the first existing riser.

 - Measure the height of the first existing riser.

 - Transfer the marks onto the bamboo plank.

 First, cut the bamboo flooring to fit and then secure the new bamboo riser with the appropriate kind of glue and tackle nails.

 Repeat the process for each riser.

 If you are installing full bamboo stair treads: after each tread has been cut to fit, there are two options for securing it to the stair frame:

 If you want to glue the tread, first apply a non-water-based adhesive and set the tread in place.
 It’s advisable to lay a weight on top while the adhesive sets.

-To screw the tread in place, pre-drill holes in the tread then use wood screws to secure the tread.
-You can fill the holes with wood filler.
+To screw the tread in place, pre-drill holes in the tread, then use wood screws to secure the tread.
+You can then fill the holes with wood filler.